User Manual – Durst

 Using References

-Up until this version, only the primary key – the ID for Imposition templates and the GUID for N-Up layouts – could be read as a value in the Automation Variable.
-Starting from this version, it is now possible to use the following values:
+Up to this version, only the Primary Key – the ID for Imposition Templates and the GUID for N-Up layouts – could be used as a value in an Automation Variable.
+Starting with this version, the following additional values can now be referenced:

 • Primary Key